 Dinara Fisher was born in Russia in the beautiful city of Samara on the Volga river.
 She went to a specialized chool where she studied English since she was in 2nd grade.
 She went to a State Pedagogical University in Novosibirsk in Russia where she earned a Bachelor of Arts degree in teaching English and Master of Arts degree in English Linguistics.
 She has been teaching ESL for 20 years to teenagers, adults, students, and children in private language schools.
 Dinara loves drama theatre, music, traveling and sightseeing.

-Emily Kaney currently manages the NMU language lab, where she tutors Spanish and English.
+Emily Kaney currently teaches in the NELI program and manages the NMU language lab, where she tutors Spanish and English.
 Emily began teaching ESL at NMU in 2011, and previously, taught English in Madrid, Spain for one year.
 She holds a B.A. in Spanish and International Studies from the University of Wisconsin-Madison and will complete her M.A. with an emphasis in TESOL in May 2014.
 In her free time, Emily volunteers as a translator for an international social entrepreneurship organization.
 Additionally, she enjoys learning languages, playing the piano, and exploring the U.P.